This functionality is available in a Stedi module. Contact us for details.

 - The field

-is missing from the input. - The field
+item.quantityis not overwritten.
+There is a mapping expressions foritem.quantity, but it doesn’t produce a result, becauseitems_per_unitis missing from the input. - The field

-is added, because there’s a mapping expression fortotal
+totalis added, because there’s a mapping expression fortotalthat produces a result.

 Target example